 Elephants at Sibuya Game Reserve

 Checking into Sibuya Game Reserve is a little different: reception is in the coastal village of Kenton-on-Sea, from where the reserve is reached on a 45-minute boat trip up the Kariega River.
-There are two solar-powered eco-camps with tent accommodation, one tucked into a riverine forest and the other offering meandering walkways through indigenous bush, and a more luxurious lodge.
-As well as the Big Five, Sibuya’s uniquely navigable river means water-loving wildlife from elephants to otters can be spotted, as can an unbeatable 400 bird species.
-Canoeing and fishing also make the most of the Kariega, as do day trips to Sibuya.
+There are two solar-powered eco-camps with tent accommodations, one tucked into a riverine forest and the other offering meandering walkways through indigenous bush, and a more luxurious lodge.
+Sibuya is home to all Big Five and its uniquely navigable river means water-loving wildlife from elephants to otters can be spotted, as can an unbeatable 400 bird species.
+Canoeing and fishing activities also make the most of the Kariega, as do day trips to Sibuya.

 Cheetah at Lalibela Game Reserve

-Lalibela Game Reserve has one of the highest densities of free-roaming lions among the safari parks close to Port Elizabeth, thanks to the 105km²/41mi² reserve’s vast tracts of savannah grassland, where the big cats can hunt huge herds of plains wildlife.
-Zebras, impalas, wildebeest, red hartebeest, blesbok and eland nervously flick their tails, watching for predators including leopards, cheetahs, hyenas, jackals and lynx.
-Recognizing that a trio of ingredients makes memorable safari experiences – wildlife watching, accommodation and food – Lalibela’s five lodges have features such as Kichaka’s hippo-frequented waterhole and island dining area.
+Lalibela Wildlife Reserve has one of the highest densities of free-roaming lions among the safari parks close to Gqeberha, thanks to the 105km²/41mi² reserve’s vast tracts of savannah grassland, where the big cats can hunt huge herds of plains wildlife.
+Other carnivores include leopard, cheetah, hyena, jackal and caracal.
+In addition, the reserve supports elephant, rhino, buffalo, zebra, impala, wildebeest, red hartebeest, blesbok and eland.
+Recognizing that a trio of ingredients makes memorable safari experiences – wildlife viewing, accommodations and food – Lalibela’s five lodges have features such as Kichaka’s hippo-frequented waterhole and island dining area.

 Lalibela Safaris